What can we do at the museum?

 Who do I contact for more information?

 For all information and enquiries regarding our learning programme, please contact our Learning Officer, Fiona Lewington.
-Email: firstname.lastname@example.org
+Call on 01728 567767 or (preferred) email: firstname.lastname@example.org

 Booking & Enquiry Form